zzm634/typeorm-no-arp/README.md

 ### Creating a one-to-one relation

-Let's create a one-to-one relation with another class.
+Let's create a one-to-one relationship with another class.
 Let's create a new class in `PhotoMetadata.ts`.
 This PhotoMetadata class is supposed to contain our photo's additional meta-information:

 ```typescript